 They say every journey is different.
 But if the shoe fits, wear it.

 If you are considering hormone therapy, do not rely on this guide alone.
-Visit WPATH.org or reach out to SunServe or Care Resource to find a doctor or therapist to speak about treatment options.
+Visit WPATH.org or reach out to SunServe or Care Resource to find a doctor or therapist to speak to about treatment options.